Reen/CarND-Behavioral-Cloning-P3/writeup_report.md

 to 15 mph without leaving the track.
 Although, for this speed, it could be observed, that the car drives straight parts of the track in form of a sine function, wiggling left to right and back.

+To obtain the optimal training result I relied on the Keras callback architecture and used the ModelCheckpoint callback to save the model every time the validation loss decreased below the best loss observed.
+Using this I trained for 20 epochs and ended up using the result from epoch 14.

 #### 2. Analysis of the data and the augmented data

 Analyzing the steering angle distribution of the sample training data gives the following picture:
-![Steering angle distribution of the sample training data][hist1] We find, that the data has a lot of samples with a steering angle of zero.
+![Steering angle distribution of the sample training data][hist1]

+We find, that the data has a lot of samples with a steering angle of zero.

 After augmenting the data by using the left and right images together with